deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 The Corti reputation for intellect was not accidental, nor the product of bluff and propaganda, and Nmrb was sharp even by Corti standards.
 He resurrected knowledge and skills that he had not been called upon to exercise in many years, and analysed the items in the picture with a cyberneticist's eye, rather than an administrator's.

 "This one appears to be a custom motor neurone bridging implant." he said.
-"It seems to have been specialized for installation in your own species, but-”
+"It seems to have been specialized for installation in your own species, but-"

 "I didn't ask you what they *are."* the human repeated.
 Something about his tone of voice shot straight into the primitive depths of Nmrb's hindbrain and sent desperate signals to the effect that something very dangerous was angry at him.
-"I asked you whether you fookin' *recognise* them.”
+"I asked you whether you fookin' *recognise* them."

 "I d-don't."
 Nmrb stammered, lying.

 "That's funny, because they've got all the signatures of having come the labs YOU worked in and administrate."

 "In which case," suggested one of the other humans, this one wearing insignia which  if Nmrb understood the logic correctly---indicated that he was the highest-ranking officer.
-"Allowing him to continue his analysis of their function may be worth our while.”
+"Allowing him to continue his analysis of their function may be worth our while."

 Nmrb decided that he liked this one, even as he recognised the strategy of using the voice of aggression and the voice of calm reason in opposition against one another to pressure him.

 He cleared his throat, and bowed slightly to the advocate of sensibility.
 "As I was saying.
-This next one is... a top of the line interspecies communication implant, we don't even sell these yet.
+This next one is...a top of the line interspecies communication implant, we don't even sell these yet.
 This third one look like a...neuroplasticity inhibitor?"

 "You sound confused by that."

 "Neuroplasticity inhibitors are built to correct a disorder that affects about one in every eight thousand Corti."
 Nmrb explained.
 "I can think of no reason why one would be installed in a human.
 This fourth one appears to be a high-end augmentation package.
 Those are highly customisable so I cannot tell you its exact function, but typical options would include cybernetic instant-access memory, logical sub-processors, focus and attention boosters, or even communications.
-We currently have no production models of any of these implants suitable for installation in a human.”
+We currently have no production models of any of these implants suitable for installation in a human."

 "Why not?"